GRIT is not a program or a training plan...it is a renewal of our duty to mentor and lead, and owned by every USAFE - AFAFRICA Airman Warrior.

 This is just going to be replaced in a year or two, right?

 Probably.
 It is called “Operation GRIT” because we expect an end date.
-Nevertheless, USAFE-AFAFRICA has the opportunity to show the Air Force that there is a better way to solve our problems: an Air Force way that involved building on our core values, our Airmen development, and commitment to culture.
+Nevertheless, USAFE - AFAFRICA has the opportunity to show the Air Force that there is a better way to solve our problems: an Air Force way that involves building on our core values, our Airmen development, and commitment to culture.